Soo-econ/lwdid/README.md

 <br>

-# __⚠️Latest version of `lwdid.ado`: 03/27/2026__
+# ⚠️ Latest version of `lwdid.ado`: version 2.1 (03/27/2026)
->

 > We are currently preparing the package for submission, and updates may continue in the meantime.
-> To stay up to date, please reinstall the package following the instructions in this README (be sure to use the `, replace` option).
+> To ensure that you are using the most recent version, please reinstall the package following the instructions in this README and include the `, replace` option.
->
+> After reinstalling, run `which lwdid` to verify that the installed version is up to date.
-> We will announce once `ssc install lwdid` becomes available.
+We will announce once `ssc install lwdid` becomes available.

 # Citation